jgvabo/edcradix/docs/radixintro.md

 If you want to move ahead using you own pace - feel free to do so ... support may be limited :)

->If you want to work actively with the example projet (this), I suggest forking it and rename it.
+>`If you want to work actively with the example projet (this), I suggest forking it (, rename it) and the clone that locally`

 ## Before start